-Target had started testing same-day delivery at a store in Manhattan this past summer, letting shoppers have purchases made in the store delivered to their homes for a fee.
+The company started testing same-day delivery at a store in Manhattan this past summer, letting shoppers have their purchases made in the store delivered to their home for a fee.
 Cornell says shoppers are spending six times more than the average shopping basket at that store when they use the same-day service.
-It plans to start same-day delivery service at two other stores in Brooklyn on Friday, and Cornell says he envisions Target expanding same-day service to other urban markets.
+It plans to start same-day delivery service at two other stores in Brooklyn on Friday.
+Cornell says he envisions that Target will expand same-day service to other urban markets.

-Target is also testing store-curb pickup for online grocery customers at 50 stores in the Minneapolis area.
+The company is also testing store-curb pickup for online grocery customers at some stores in the Minneapolis area.
 In comparison, Walmart has 1,000 stores that offer curbside pickup for online grocery shoppers and plans to double that figure next year.

 Target’s two-level Herald Square store offers 16 self-serve checkouts because it anticipates high commuter traffic.
 It has a small grocery area near one entrance so shoppers can quickly grab a banana or a sandwich and leave quickly, and a larger grocery area is on the lower level.